 Marketing schools do not teach its students the importance of networking in business.
 The students are taught how to mingle and get to know other people but are not taught how to use these networks to their advantage.
 They are not taught how and why to network the right way.
 It is important that business schools train these students on just how critical business and professional networking is to the success of business from different angles.

 Marketing schools should also take the time to teach their students how to operate in the evolving world of search engine marketing.
 A good website needs to be optimized for search engines and local SEO where applicable.
 Hence, marketing schools should have SEO as a course in their marketing curriculum.
-It should cover areas where SEO could help companies enhance their visibility online.
+It should cover areas where SEO could help companies enhance their visibility online, where much of today’s shopping happens.
 Also, since the content is King, there should be a school curriculum that teaches the students how to write for the web.
 This will help marketers know how to create scan-able content for websites.

 Today, every marketing decision is based on data.
 Unfortunately, marketing schools do not have lessons about the technology of analytics, which is vital to any business’ success.
 Analytics can display customer journey cycle.
 It can show you their awareness of your products, consideration, conversion, and advocacy.
 Analytics tie all these channels together to give you a detailed customer journey cycle.